mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

   };
   ```

+- The props `rowThreshold` and `columnThreshold` have been removed.
+  If you had the `rowThreshold` prop set to `0` to force new rows to be rendered more often – this is no longer necessary.
 - ✅ Some feature flags were removed from the `experimentalFeatures` prop.
 These features are now stable and enabled by default:
   - [`columnGrouping`](/x/react-data-grid/column-groups/)
   - [`clipboardPaste`](/x/react-data-grid/clipboard/#clipboard-paste)